NeuroSTA/NeuroSTA/people.md

 ---

-## Interested in Joining the Lab? 🎓
+## Interested in Joining the Group? 🎓

 We are happy to hear from motivated students who would like to work with us.